How to Get Proficient in Digital Marketing

 At these conferences, you’ll often encounter unpaid speakers seeking to secure new business leads.
 They might impart a nugget or two of knowledge, but their focus will be on highlighting their successes while avoiding mention of their missteps.
 You’ll have a limited opportunity to ask questions, receive their contact information, and be left to fend for yourself in the dark.

-In an effort to help change that, I’ve partnered with Social Media Today to bring you a new Hands-On Training workshop.
-This September, I’ll be in Sydney, Singapore, London, Paris, Toronto, New York, Chicago and San Francisco.
+In an effort to address this gap, I have partnered with Social Media Today to offer a new Hands-On Training workshop.
+This September, I’ll be visiting cities such as Sydney, Singapore, London, Paris, Toronto, New York, Chicago, and San Francisco.
 If you’re eager to gain practical knowledge, I encourage you to consider joining me.

-If know already how many people are using social media and why you should be too, it’s time to learn to execute.
-And that’s going to require hands-on, practical instruction.
-No keynotes.
-No panel sessions.
-No PowerPoint.
-Just step-by-step, hands-on exercises.
-Ask as many questions as you like in a safe environment with other professionals.
+If you already understand the significance of social media and why you should be utilizing it, it’s time to acquire the skills to execute effectively.
+This requires hands-on, practical instruction – no keynote speeches, panel sessions, or PowerPoint presentations.
+Just step-by-step, hands-on exercises, with the freedom to ask as many questions as you like in a supportive environment alongside fellow professionals.

-For the last five years, I’ve been traveling the world conducting social media trainings for Fortune 100 companies, government agencies and small groups of committed professionals and here’s what they’ve had to say about my workshops.
+Over the past five years, I’ve traveled the globe, conducting social media training sessions for Fortune 100 companies, government agencies, and dedicated professionals.
+Here’s what participants have had to say about my workshops:

-I don’t teach at hotels.
-All sessions are held at world-class computer training facilities.
-Bring your laptop, logon and learn to search engine optimize copy, build social media monitoring dashboards, launch blogs, produce and edit audio and video production and editing, Facebook Page creation, LinkedIn and Twitter mastery, and the development of a social engagement dashboard and much, much more.
+I don’t conduct training sessions at hotels.
+All our sessions are held at state-of-the-art computer training facilities.
+Bring your laptop, log in, and prepare to delve into search engine optimization consulting, social media monitoring dashboards, blog launching, audio and video production and editing, Facebook Page creation, LinkedIn and Twitter mastery, and the development of a social engagement dashboard, among many other valuable skills and strategies.